Home Fruit Picking in Australia

 Work clothes

 You’ll need gumboots, a hat, a pair of gloves, trousers and preferably long-sleeved T-shirts to protect you from insects, tree scratches and sunburn.
 A hat is essential in summer, as it covers your neck, forehead and face.
 You can also take sun cream and sunglasses with you.
 A rain jacket can also be useful (sometimes they are provided by your employers), as working in the rain is not at all pleasant.
-Remember to take plenty of water with you (several litres a day) as well as a fly net (and repellent) if you find it necessary.
-If you’ve come to Australia without any equipment, we recommend cheap shops such as Vinnies or Salvos to kit yourself out.
-Alternatively, try second-hand shops, where you’ll find everything you need without breaking the bank.
+Remember to take plenty of water with you (several litres a day) as well as a fly net (and repellent).
+If you’ve come to Australia without any equipment, we recommend cheap shops such as Kmart or BigW to kit yourself out.
+Alternatively, try second-hand shops, where you’ll find everything you need without breaking the bank (Vinnies or Salvos).

 Fairwork and your rights